Follow LCB

 Team's presentation

-Our team combines diverse and complementary skills ranging from molecular and cellular microbiology to genomics and bioinformatics.
-We have set up multidisciplinary approaches in order to characterize in depth bacteriophages, viruses of bacteria, that exhibit multiple and fascinating aspects and are also promising therapeutic agents as well as biocontrol tools.
+Our team combines diverse and complementary skills ranging from molecular and cellular microbiology to genomics, bioinformatics and artificial intelligence.
+We set up multidisciplinary approaches in order to characterize in depth bacteriophages, viruses of bacteria, that exhibit multiple and fascinating aspects and are also promising therapeutic agents.

 Our research is organized around three main goals:

 i.
-Phage / bacteria interactions and regulatory networks integration
+Phage / bacteria coevolution and regulatory interactions

 Our group is a founding and active member of the Phages.fr network which allows us to be part of the evolution of our research field and promote new collaborations.
-We are also deeply involved in Microbiology education at Aix-Marseille University as well as in science dissemination.
+We are also involved in Microbiology education at Aix-Marseille Université as well as in multiple science dissemination events.

 We host trainees from all education levels, feel free to contact us to join this dynamic and exciting research field!